-Thank you, once again, for visiting.
+Thank you, once again, for considering Ilderton.
 We hope that this booklet answers most of your questions.
 Please do not hesitate to contact us, if you require any further assistance to help you decide whether we are the right school for your child.
-We hope to welcome you back again soon.